Innovation for a Better Future

 WHAT WE DID

-“Can Peace Education & Social Innovation come together to solve issues that Jordanian & Syrian youth in host-communities face?”
+“Can Peace Education & Social Innovation come together to solve issues that youth in host-communities face?”

 The approach was both innovative and fun!
 While participants formed an understanding of why everyday challenges were on the rise in their own communities, the Social Innovation component came to expose them to possible innovative solutions that could help mitigate their impact.
 In this process, participants were given the chance to meet and get mentored by like-minded professionals and social innovators.
 International Alert & Tech Tribes then left it to them to make sense of this exposure and to get their creativity unleashed.

 The results were promising; participants were successful in creating three tech-based community solutions.
 The first is a basic structure for a mobile application that caters to students with learning difficulties, especially those who have been out of school due to conflict.
-The second is a website to support marketing efforts of small women-run community businesses.
-The third is a women-run IT center in Mafraq that targets young women with little access to the Internet and supports Girls in Tech.
-Ideas matured over a period of six months while Tech Tribes helped secure angel funding for some.
+The second is an e-commerce platform that helps supports women-led house-based businesses connect and access the local market.
+The third is a women-run IT center in Bekaa that targets young women with limited access to the Internet and supports Girls in Tech.
+Ideas matured over a period of six months while Tech Tribes helped secure angel funding and solid partnerships for some.

 Peace can be achieved if we allow ourselves to understand the other and to realize that we all face the same challenges and needs.
 It is the way that we express those needs that make them look different.